cemysce/ytf/README.md

 # `ytf`: YouTube Follow

-This is a tool for reporting new videos on YouTube channels/playlists you're interested in.
+This is a tool for "following" YouTube channels/playlists without actually creating an account, signing in, reporting your interests to Google, or opening YouTube and risking getting distracted by other videos.

-Benefits:
-* no need to sign into YouTube and report to Google which channels you're following
-* no need to consume your time by manually checking YouTube, and risking getting distracted by other videos
+Every time you run it, it will generate a report of videos newer than the ones it knew about the previous time it ran.

 ## Installation